 When you are installing the servedat server in a production environment, you will probably want to configure, or at least verify, the user authentication settings.

 If you simply run an "Install Servedat" script without any other setup, the server will default to System Authentication.
 This will permit users who have logon accounts to the server operating system to access the SyncDat server.
 Use the same username and password that you would use to logon to the server console.
-With System Authentication, you add and manage users with operating system's own user management tools.
+With System Authentication, you add and manage users with the operating system's own user management tools.

 It is best to not rely on the default authentication settings, because future updates to your configuration could result in unexpected changes.

 User credentials may be also be specified in a private Authentication File.
 A private authentication file stores credentials that only SyncDat will use and is required if you want to enable anonymous access.

 The following step-by-step instructions walk you through the process of setting up SysAuth, AuthFile, or both.
 Read all the way through to the end to make sure you do not miss any important steps, such as installing the updated files.